 The main concern with re-dosing or increasing the dose too quickly is priapism (an unbendable erection lasting for greater than 2-4 hours).
 Priapism is considered a medical emergency and must be resolved to avoid permanent damage to the penis.
-Priapism has been reported in as many as 11%-18.5% of men (Claro Jde et al., 2001; Porst, 1996).
-Priapism lasting 3-4 hours occurred in 4 of the 20 patients in our recent study, but the erection resolved spontaneously in all four men without needing to go to the emergency room.
-Some of the patients in our study struggled between taking enough medication to produce an erection sufficient for sexual relations and an erection that lasted too long (2-4 hours) (Albaugh & Ferrans, 2010).
+Priapism has been reported in as many as 11%-18.5% of men using intracavernous injection (Claro Jde et al., 2001; Porst, 1996).
+Priapism lasting 3-4 hours occurred in 4 of the 20 patients in our study, but the erection resolved spontaneously in all four men without needing emergency treatment.
+Priapism can be treated successfully within the first 3-4 hours in the emergency department.
+That is why it is important for men to seek treatment in a timely manner.
+Some patients in our study struggled between taking enough medication to produce an erection sufficient for sexual relations and an erection that lasted too long (2-4 hours) (Albaugh & Ferrans, 2010).